all cases

 03

-Systems thinking: product and illustration
+Systems thinking: building a product and illustration system

 Building the design library with components broken out according to their function.
 Besides the design library, a Getting Started page was created for every file to act as a navigator for users new to the files.